jtescher/jtescher.github.io/_drafts/how-to-set-up-a-rails-4-2-app-on-aws-with-elastic-beanstlk-and-postgresql.md

 ![Database Config]
 (https://jtescher.github.io/assets/how-to-set-up-a-rails-4-2-app-on-aws-with-elastic-beanstalk-and-postgresql/db-config.png)

-You now should have a fully functioning PostgreSQL instance and the environment variables have been added to your Beanstalk environment automatically.
+Click "Save" and you will have a fully functioning PostgreSQL instance and the environment variables have been added to your Beanstalk environment automatically.

 Now to install the `pg` gem on your server the `postgresql-devel` yum package is required.
 Configuring packages on Elastic Beanstalk instances is as simple as dropping a YAML formatted .config file in a top level .ebextensions folder.